Skip to main content

 Will the development create additional traffic in the local area?

 We’re aware that proposed development can be a source of concern.
-Rest assured that we understand this concern, so a technical document known as a Transport Assessment will be submitted with the planning application which will set out the transport strategy for the proposals in further detail.
+Rest assured that we understand this concern, so a technical document known as a Transport Assessment has been prepared and submitted with the planning application which sets out the transport strategy for the proposals in further detail and assess potential impacts.

-In addition, a Travel Plan will also be submitted with the application.
-This will set out details of measures that will be introduced to ensure sustainable travel is promoted from the very outset thereby reducing impact on the local roads.
+In addition, a draft Travel Plan has been submitted with the application.
+This sets out details of measures that will be introduced to ensure sustainable travel is promoted from the very outset thereby reducing impact on the local roads.

-We are in discussions with Network Rail to facilitate improvements to the pedestrian/cycle bridge over the railway.
+Extensive discussions have taken place with Network Rail and HCC to facilitate improvements to the pedestrian/cycle bridge over the railway.
 The streets within the site will be designed to 20mph and will be cycle friendly.
 Cycling and walking will be prioritised during the master planning process.
 The site’s proximity to local shops, services and the railway station will naturally reduce the need for certain trips in a car.

 Will additional GP and dentist services be provided?

 The planning system allows for the NHS to be consulted during the application process to identify whether there is capacity for new patients.
-We’re aware of local sentiment towards the Potterells Medical Centre so should a need for additional facilities be demonstrated, funding can be sought via either the forthcoming Community Infrastructure Levy (CIL) or Section 106 agreement.
+We’re aware of local sentiment towards the Potterells Medical Centre so should a need for additional facilities be demonstrated, funding can be sought via the Community Infrastructure Levy (CIL) which has been introduced by WHBC to help fund infrastructure.

 How will the site be accessed?

 Vehicular access will be from Bradmore Lane with a new entrance junction installed as part of the highway works.
-We are exploring further pedestrian/cycle access points along the eastern boundary with Station Road.
+Enhanced pedestrian cycle access will also be provided by the new foot/cycle bridge.

 What mitigations will be in place for potential flooding on site?

-As part of the planning application, a detailed drainage strategy will be submitted which will detail the current drainage condition onsite and any potential needs for mitigation.
+A detailed drainage strategy has been submitted which considers the current drainage condition onsite and any potential needs for mitigation.

-This drainage strategy will mimic existing conditions and take into account run off from the new development and supporting infrastructure, including allowances for increased rainfall from climate change.
+This drainage strategy mimics existing conditions and takes into account run off from the new development and supporting infrastructure, including allowances for increased rainfall from climate change.

-The proposed strategy will have no adverse impact off-site, and will allow for Climate Change impacts.
+The proposed strategy demonstrates there will be no adverse impact off-site, allowing for Climate Change impacts.

 What is meant by an affordable home?